dstackai/dstack/docs/docs/guides/services.md

 Using `dstack`, you can define such a service through a configuration file and run it on the configured clouds that offer the best price and availability.

+!!! info "NOTE:"
+    Before running a service, ensure that you have configured a [gateway](clouds.md#configuring-gateways).

 ## Define a configuration

 To configure a service, create its configuration file.
 It can be defined